YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

                 {"name": "dust"},
                 {"name": "underscore" }
               ],
-              "ul": { "title": 'Besides the default, here are some of the other available rendering engines:' }, });
+              "ul": { "title": 'Here are some of the other available rendering engines:' }, });
           },
           added_ve: function(ac) {
             ac.done({
               "title": "EJS at work!",
-              "view_engines": [ "Mustache","Jade", "Dust","underscore" ],
+              "view_engines": [ "Jade", "Dust","underscore" ],
-              "ul": { "title": 'In addition to EJS, you can also create view engine addons for these rendering engines:' }
+              "ul": { "title": 'In addition to Handlebars and EJS, you can also use these rendering engines:' }
             });
           }
         };
       }, '0.0.1', {requires: ['mojito', 'myMojitModelFoo']});

 #.
-Create the view template ``views/default_ve.hb.html`` that uses Handlebars expressions with the
+Create the view template ``views/default_ve.hb.html`` that uses Handlebar expressions with the
    following:

    .. code-block:: html